makeitlabs/authbackend/README.md

 to something other thatn "Production"

 ## Setup Database

+(This deals mostly with importing a 2018-vintage DB - or starting from a totally clean slate!)

 The database is normally the makeit.db.
 You will probably need to copy this over from somewhere (i.e. live server).
 If you don't have a "live" one to grab and use, you can create an example one with: